MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxpackage.md

-This command will create some package management related instance level artifacts on the SQL server machine.
+This command creates some package-related, instance-level artifacts on the SQL Server machine.

-After enabling it at SQL server instance level, to enable SQL R services package management at database level, open an elevated command prompt and use the following command:
+Next, enable R package management at database level using an elevated command prompt and the following command:

 *
  **`RegisterRExt.exe /installpkgmgmt /database:databasename  [/instance:name] [/user:username] [/password:*|password]`**

-This command will create some database artifacts, including `rpkgs-users`, `rpkgs-private` and `rpkgs-shared` database roles to control user permissions who can install, uninstall and use packages on the SQL database.
+This command creates database artifacts, including `rpkgs-users`, `rpkgs-private` and `rpkgs-shared` database roles to control user permissions who can install, uninstall, and use packages.

-**Disabling SQL R service package management on a SQL server**
+**Disable R package management on a SQL Server**

-To disable SQL R service package management on a SQL server, the administrator needs to do the following:
+To disable R package management on a SQL server, the administrator must do the following:

 *
- Disable package management on the SQL database.
-This also only needs to be done once per SQL server database.
+ Disable package management on the database.

 *
- Disable package management on the SQL server instance.
-This only needs to be done once per SQL server instance.
+ Disable package management on the SQL Server instance.

-**`RegisterRExt.exe`** command line utility which ships with RevoScaleR package for SQL R Services allows administrators to disable package management feature at SQL server instance level and per database level.
-You can find RegisterRExt.exe at `<SQLInstancePath>\R_SERVICES\library\RevoScaleR\rxLibs\x64\RegisterRExt.exe`.
+Use the **`RegisterRExt.exe`** command line utility located at `<SQLInstancePath>\R_SERVICES\library\RevoScaleR\rxLibs\x64\RegisterRExt.exe`.

-To disable SQL R services package management at database level, open an elevated command prompt and use the following command:
+To disable R package management at the database level, open an elevated command prompt and run the following command:

 *
  **`RegisterRExt.exe /uninstallpkgmgmt /database:databasename  [/instance:name] [/user:username] [/password:*|password]`**

-This command will remove the package management related database artifacts from the SQL database.
-It will also remove all the packages installed from database onto the secured file system location on SQL server.
+This command removes the package-related database artifacts from the database, as well as the packages in the secured file system location.

-After disabling package management at SQL database level, to disable SQL R services package management at instance level, open an elevated command prompt and use the following command:
+After disabling package management at the database level, disable package management at instance level by running the following command at an elevated command prompt:

 *
  **`RegisterRExt.exe /uninstallpkgmgmt [/instance:name] [/user:username] [/password:*|password]`**

-This command will remove the package management related per instance artifacts from the SQL server machine.
+This command removes the package-related, per-instance artifacts from the SQL Server.

-**Known Issues**:
-The SQL R services package management is still in active development and not fully done.
-Here are some known issues:

-*
- When you **restore a database** on another SQL instance the packages in the database don't get automatically reinstalled  on secured file system location on SQL server automatically.
-This issue will be fixed in next release.

-*
- When you **drop a database** the packages installed on the secured file system location don't get removed automatically.
-This issue will be fixed in next release, till them please use `RegisterRExt.exe /uninstallpkgmgmt /database:databasename` command to remove the package management feature before dropping the database.